- Types of Biological Controls

 The protocol for monitoring for Laricobius beetles is simple.
 However, accurate identification of Laricobius to genus and species is often the most challenging aspect as beetles are small (about the size of a sesame seed), unassuming, and can be difficult to distinguish from other native beetles.
 This guide provides instructions for home identification of Laricobius beetles to the genus level.
 Several different species in the Laricobius genus feed on HWA to varying degrees, but identification to the species level is very difficult to verify without genetic analysis.
 If you would like to attempt the additional challenge of identifying to the species level, HRI is interested to hear about what you find.
 Photos below show the three species of Laricobius you are likely to encounter.
 You can click here to learn more about the differences between Laricobius species.

 Before you begin, consider which beetle life stage you are likely to encounter (November- February = adult beetles, March- April = larvae and adult beetles).
 Note: Summer months (June- October) are not suitable for beetle monitoring as Laricobius beetles are pupating in the soil during this time.
+See more information about the Laricobius lifecycle on our Types of Biological Control page.

 You may also use a UV light to reveal possible beetle activity.
 When a UV light shines on a hemlock branch in complete darkness, HWA blood may appear as dots of a yellow-green color and Laricobius beetle frass may appear as orange.
 While seeing these colors during a UV examination of hemlock branches is not a guarantee that beetles are present on your tree, it is a sign that further monitoring and observation may prove fruitful.
 For more information about this UV light technique, view a report on the subject here.